Abolition of the Caliphate: End of the sultanate

-Following the Ottoman defeat in World War I, the Ottoman sultan under Allied direction attempted to suppress nationalist movements, and secured an official fatwa from the Sheikh ul-Islam declaring these to be un-Islamic.
+Following the Ottoman defeat in World War I, the Ottoman sultan under Allied direction attempted to suppress nationalist movements, and secured an official fatwa from the Shaykh al-Islām declaring these to be un-Islamic.
 But the nationalists steadily gained momentum and began to enjoy widespread support.
 Many sensed that the nation was ripe for revolution.
 In an effort to neutralize this threat, the sultan agreed to hold elections, with the hope of placating and co-opting the nationalists.
 To his dismay, nationalist groups swept the polls, prompting the Allied Powers to dissolve the General Assembly of the Ottoman Empire in April 1920.

 At the end of the Turkish War of Independence, the Turkish National Movement's Grand National Assembly voted to separate the caliphate from the sultanate and abolished the latter on 1 November 1922.
 Initially, the National Assembly seemed willing to allow a place for the caliphate in the new regime and Mustafa Kemal did not dare to abolish the caliphate outright, as it still commanded a considerable degree of support from the common people.
 The caliphate was symbolically vested in the House of Osman.
-On 19 November 1922, the Crown Prince Abdulmejid was elected caliph by the Turkish National Assembly at Ankara.
+On 19 November 1922, the Crown Prince Abdülmecid was elected caliph by the Turkish National Assembly at Ankara.
 He established himself in Istanbul (at that time Constantinople) on 24 November 1922.
-But the position had been stripped of any authority, and Abdulmejid's purely ceremonial reign would be short-lived.
+But the position had been stripped of any authority, and Abdülmecid's purely ceremonial reign would be short-lived.